SEATTLE — Catcher Jesus Sucre hopes to last a little longer than 11 days now that he’s back in the big leagues.

 Left-hander James Paxton moved one step closer to returning from his extended stay on the disabled list by experiencing no problems in throwing 32 pitches over two innings of a simulated game.

 “It went really well,” he said.
 “Arm is feeling great.
 Really loose.
 Some good rhythm out there.
 Pitches were coming along really well.

 “Obviously, I have a little fine-tuning to do.
 But for the first sim game, I thought it was really good.”

-His latest recovery effort is — so far — going smoothly.
+His latest recovery effort — so far — is going smoothly.

 “He threw all four pitches (in the simulated game),” pitching coach Rick Waits said, “and they were all good.
 Good timing.
 He’s been working a lot on his timing, and his timing was excellent today.”

 Plans call for Paxton to throw 50 pitches Saturday in three simulated innings.
-After that, the club will determine whether he requires a third simulated game or can be sent on a rehab assignment.
+After that, club personnel will determine whether he requires a third simulated game or can be sent on a rehab assignment.

 Outfielder Michael Saunders, who batted leadoff again Tuesday, seems to have found a home in the top one-third of the lineup.

 A .266 hitter overall in 62 games, Saunders is batting .303 (33-for-109) in 31 games while batting leadoff (13 games), second (15) or third (three) in the lineup.

 Saunders also five homers and 21 RBIs in those 31 games.
 He has just one homer and seven RBIs in 75 at-bats when not batting in the top one-third of the lineup.